FCS Changes for the 2022 Season

 The Big South will welcome Bryant to the conference for football only (Bryant is joining the America East for other sports) from the NEC although they will be losing 2 members to the CAA.
 The duo of Hampton and Monmouth will depart from the Big South to bolster the already big ranks for the CAA this fall.
 The CAA was not without its own loss as James Madison opted to make the jump up to the FBS and join the Sun Belt this fall.

-The NEC, which already lost Bryant, decided to go back to the Division 2 well and brought up Stonehill College for the 2022 season.
+The NEC, which already lost Bryant, decided to go back to the Division II well and brought up Stonehill College for the 2022 season.
 The NEC previously invited Merrimack to the conference in 2019.
 Both Merrimack and Stonehill were members of the Northeast-10 Conference prior to joining the similarly named Northeast Conference.

 The final conference to discuss is the WAC, which has 2 new members joining.
 Southern Utah, which was a previously known addition, will come over from the Big Sky.
 Meanwhile, the WAC also went back to the Southland to secure membership from Incarnate Word for 2022 but the Cardinals had a change of heart right before the start of the academic year.
 Lamar followed suit and left the WAC a year earlier than scheduled to rejoin the Southland.